siavashsabzy/HowGoodIsOrekit_Python/README.md

-# How good is orekit in propagation of LEO
+# How good is orekit ---> propagation of a LEO satellite

 The example highlights a demonstration of Orekit's impressive capability to accurately predict the trajectory of a satellite in a Low Earth Orbit.
 Specifically, the example focuses on the prediction of the Sentinel-1 satellite's orbit, which serves as a test case for evaluating Orekit's performance.
 One can tune the spacecraft physical parameters for precise results.